Skip to content

 ## Tips

-- New hyperparameters can be added to the `Config` type without
+- New hyperparameters can be added to the `C` type without

 invalidating an existing experiment's persistent state, by